Kris Kristofferson – “To Beat the Devil”: A Poignant Ode to Struggling Artists and Defying Despair

 At its heart, “To Beat the Devil” is a story about perseverance and the fight against giving up, even when life seems stacked against you.
 It tells the tale of a songwriter who stumbles into a bar, encounters a grizzled old man (a stand-in for the devil), and reflects on the struggles of trying to make it in a world that doesn’t always recognize talent or passion.
 The devil-like figure represents despair and self-doubt, mocking the narrator for continuing to try despite repeated failures.
 But the song takes a turn when the protagonist chooses to defy the devil by continuing to write and sing, even if nobody listens, because, as Kristofferson poignantly puts it, “If you waste your time a-talkin’ to the people who don’t listen, to the things that you are sayin’, who do you think’s gonna hear?”

-You might like: Kris Kristofferson - For the Good Times
+You might like: Kris Kristofferson - From the Bottle to the Bottom

 What makes the song so special is its unvarnished truthfulness.
 Kristofferson, who had his own share of struggles before becoming a successful songwriter, uses “To Beat the Devil” to speak to the pain and frustration of trying to make a mark in a harsh, indifferent world.
 The song is not just about musicians, but about anyone who faces obstacles in pursuit of their dreams.
 It’s about the relentless drive to keep going, even when it feels like you’re getting nowhere.
 Kristofferson’s weathered, soulful voice adds a layer of authenticity to the lyrics, as you can feel the hard-earned wisdom in every line.